britram/taps-transports/draft-ietf-taps-transports.md

-By default, TCP segment partitioning uses Nagle's algorithm {{RFC0896}} to buffer data at the sender into large segments, potentially incurring sender-side buffering delay; this algorithm can be disabled by the sender to transmit more immediately, e.g. to enable smoother interactive sessions.
+By default, TCP segment partitioning uses Nagle's algorithm {{RFC0896}} to buffer data at the sender into large segments, potentially incurring sender-side buffering delay; this algorithm can be disabled by the sender to transmit more immediately, e.g., to reduce latency for interactive sessions.

 TCP provides a push and a urgent function to enable data to be directly accessed by the receiver wihout having to wait for in-order delivery of the data.